-Azerbaijan Caspian Shipping Company (ACSC) recently took delivery of the first vessel in a new series of two locally-built Ro-Pax ferries that are also capable of transporting railroad cars.
+Azerbaijan Caspian Shipping Company (ASCO) recently took delivery of the first vessel in a new series of two locally-built Ro-Pax ferries that are also capable of transporting railroad cars.

-The all-steel Azerbaijan was built for ACSC by Baku Shipyard to a design developed by Russia’s Marine Engineering Bureau (MEB) in compliance to Russian Maritime Register of Shipping (KM) class rules.
+The all-steel Azerbaijan was built for ASCO by Baku Shipyard (BSY) to a design developed by Russia’s Marine Engineering Bureau (MEB) in compliance to Russian Maritime Register of Shipping (KM) class rules.